-It is important to note that harm can also be caused by contaminants and by-products of the manufacturing process.
+As well as the harms mentioned on the previous page, harm can also be caused by contaminants and by-products of the manufacturing process.
 This is particularly risky if the drug is being injected.
 (See Looking for help? below)

-Combining any amphetamines with drugs for erectile dysfunction increases the risk of contracting blood borne viruses like HIV and increases the chances of having a heart attack or stroke.
+Combining any amphetamines with drugs for erectile dysfunction increases the risk of contracting blood borne viruses like HIV during sex and increases the chances of having a heart attack or stroke.
 The combination can result in a condition called priapism where an erection doesn't go down - extremely painful and dangerous for the man affected.